JPMorgan Chase Return On Equity Up To 11 Percent

 There are three things in the third quarter earnings report of JPMorgan Chase & Company (JPM) that I would like to emphasize.

-First, JPMorgan posted an 11 percent return on shareholder’s equity in the third quarter, up from 10 percent one year ago.
-Since the end of the Great Recession, the bank has posted ROE’s in the 9 percent to 10 percent range.
+First, JPMorgan posted an 11 percent return on shareholders' equity in the third quarter, up from 10 percent one year ago.
+Since the end of the Great Recession, the bank has posted ROEs in the 9 percent to 10 percent range.
 It seems to be on the verge of moving this performance up a bit.

 Second, the strength of the performance seems to be coming from the “banking” side of the business and not the “trading” side.

-For a long time in this recovery JPMorgan - along with other large banks - have relied on the trading side of the business to keep its returns up.
-This is generally not a sustainable business and given the low volatility of the financial markets this year, trading performance has dropped off.
+For a long time in this recovery, JPMorgan, along with other large banks, has relied on the trading side of the business to keep its returns up.
+This is generally not a sustainable business, and given the low volatility of the financial markets this year, trading performance has dropped off.

-For JPMorgan, bond trading has dropped off 27 percent, year-over-year, and equity trading has fallen by 4 percent, year-over-year.
+For JPMorgan, bond trading has dropped off 27 percent year over year, and equity trading has fallen by 4 percent year over year.

-The strength of the performance in the third quarter of the year is consumer and community banking which is up by 16 percent, year-over-year.
-One could note that the consumer and community business at JPMorgan exceeded that corporate and investment banking business in the third quarter of 2017 and this was the first time this has happened since the second quarter of 2016.
+The strength of the performance in the third quarter of the year is consumer and community banking, which is up by 16 percent year over year.
+One could note that the consumer and community business at JPMorgan exceeded that corporate and investment banking business in the third quarter of 2017, and this was the first time this has happened since the second quarter of 2016.

-Consumer and community banking business is generally a solid and consistent performer, dependent upon a strong, extensive banking infrastructure, and has benefitted from the continued efforts of the Federal Reserve to spur on the economy though consumer spending.
+Consumer and community banking business is generally a solid and consistent performer, dependent upon a strong, extensive banking infrastructure, and has benefited from the continued efforts of the Federal Reserve to spur on the economy through consumer spending.

 Third, the credit quality of the loan portfolio seems to be getting stronger and stronger.
 Non-performing assets came in at $6.9 billion in the third quarter, down from $7.2 billion a year earlier.